 Hilary Parsons Dick, Ph.D., Assistant Professor of International Studies, completed her Ph.D. in Anthropology at the University of Pennsylvania.
 She investigates Mexico-U.S. migration from the perspectives of discourse analysis; the political economies of language; and gender, class, and ethno-racial relations.
 She joins Arcadia University after tenures as a Visiting Assistant Professor at Haverford College and as a Fellow at the University of Chicago's Center for Latin American Studies and Temple University's Center for the Humanities.
 Dr. Dick teaches courses on globalization, development, and human rights; transnational migration; Latin American cultures, histories, and economies; research methods and writing; crime and punishment; and the language practices of migrants.
 Her ethnographic research is located in Guanajuato, Mexico and Pennsylvania.
 Dr. Dick's book, "Words of Passage: A Discourse-Centered Approach to Migration," examines how the social imaginaries that encourage Migration from Mexico are produced in everyday talk.
 Her new research concerns the criminalization of Mexican migrants and racializing discourses of sovereignty in anti-immigrant ordinances in small Pennsylvania towns.

-Alex N. Grigorev, M.A., M.I.A., Adjunct Professor of International Peace and Conflict Resolution, received a B.A. in History from Moscow State University, an M.A. in History from Central European University in Budapest and State University of New York at Albany, and a Master of Internatonal Affairs from Columbia University.
-An expert on Balkan politics and ethnic relations, Grigorev is currently President of the Council for Inclusive Governance (CIG), a New York City-based international NGO that promotes inclusive and responsible governance, fosters confidence in democratic institutions, and contributes to the cohesiveness of political systems and societies.
+Alex Roinishvili Grigorev, M.A., M.I.A., Adjunct Professor of International Peace and Conflict Resolution, received a B.A. in History from Moscow State University, an M.A. in History from Central European University in Budapest and State University of New York at Albany, and a Master of Internatonal Affairs from Columbia University.
+He also has been awarded a Certificate in Peace Mediation by the Swiss Federal Department of Foreign Affairs.
+An expert on Balkan politics and ethnic relations, Grigorev is currently President of the Council for Inclusive Governance (CIG), an international NGO that promotes inclusive and responsible governance, fosters confidence in democratic institutions, and contributes to the cohesiveness of political systems and societies.
 Prior to his current appointment he was Executive Director of the Project on Ethnic Relations in Princeton where he supervised and conducted programs of high-level mediation in Southeastern Europe and the former Soviet Union.
 Widely respected in the field, Grigorev has authored various articles, essays, and reports on interethnic relations and Balkan politics published in the United States and Europe.
-He has lectured in the U.S., Europe, and the Middle East on ethnic conflict and international relations.
+He works with the U.S. State Department, European Commission, and several ministries of foreign affairs in Europe, and he has lectured in the U.S., Europe, and the Middle East on ethnic conflict and international relations.
 Read more.

 Bill Jacobsen, Ph.D., Adjunct Professor of International Peace and Conflict Resolution, is a conflict specialist, who earned a Master's of Theology and a Ph.D. in Communication and Theology from Princeton Theological Seminary, as well as an MDiv (Bethel University, St. Paul).
 He is the 2011 Chairman of the Board of the Association for Conflict Resolution, Delaware Valley Chapter.
 He is an experienced active mediator, conflict coach, trainer and facilitator.
 He works with the Alternatives to Violence Project at Graterford Prison and with the Compassionate Listening Project, with which he has done conflict resolution and interfaith work in the Middle East.